charlesm93/charlesm93.github.io/_pages/bio.md

 [Machine Learning](https://www.simonsfoundation.org/machine-learning-at-the-flatiron-institute/).

 ## Hobbies
-While in New York, I did competitive ballroom dancing with some wonderful people at Columbia University and in New York.
+I do competitive ballroom dancing with some wonderful people at Columbia University and in New York.
 I'm always down for a game of pick-up soccer and occasionally I play in a league.